poseidon-framework/poseidon-hs/README.md

 **Detailed user documentation can be found on our github-page [here](https://poseidon-framework.github.io/#/trident).**

-## For developers
+## For (Haskell) developers

-The technical haddock documentation for the poseidon-hs Haskell library is available [here](https://poseidon-framework.github.io/poseidon-hs/index.html).
+To install the development version of poseidon-hs/trident you can follow these steps:

+1. Install the Haskell build tool [Stack](https://docs.haskellstack.org/en/stable/README/)
+2. Clone this repository
+3. Execute `stack install` inside the repository to build the tool and copy the executables to `~/.local/bin` (which you may want to add to your path).
+This will install the compiler and all dependencies into folders that won't interfere with any installation you might already have.
+4. To run the tests, execute `stack test` inside the repository to build and run tests.

 ### Development Quickstart

-You can install the internal documentation using `stack haddock` and open it subsequently using `stack haddock --open`.
-This will then open a HTML page with all dependency packages and the `poseidon-hs` library itself.
+The technical haddock documentation for the poseidon-hs Haskell library is available [here](https://poseidon-framework.github.io/poseidon-hs/index.html) (you can also render it locally using `stack haddock` and open it subsequently using `stack haddock --open`).
 The critical package is the `Poseidon.Package` module which defines the core functions to read and work with module files.

 Important packages to look into to understand the architecture of this tool: